+- 9.22.
 The level of economic activity in the Parish declined from 239 people as recorded in the 2011 Census to 205 by 2021, reflecting the ageing population.
-The number of unemployed people fell by over 70% during this period.
+The number of unemployed people fell by over 70% during this period. - 9.23.

-a.
-Cotton Mill

-George Burden, a hosier from Mansfield, brought cotton spinning to Nether Langwith in 1784 when he leased the newly erected mill, house and cottages.

-To provide power, the River Poulter was dammed at Langwith Lodge and a one-mile canal built under the road, to Boon Hills Farm, along the edge of Cuckney Hay Wood and onto the Mill.

-This area became known as Cotton Mill and developed to include 22 weaver's cottages, a pub, a shop, a smithy, a joinery, a counting house and stables.

-At its height, Cotton Mill was home to 68 adults and 128 young people (under 21), totalling 196 people, in comparison to the 251 who lived in Nether Langwith at the time.
-The Mill ceased cotton spinning operations in 1844 and reverted to the Duke of Portland in 1849.

-In the 1870s the Mill was converted to flour, but by 1914 the use of stone grinding wheels for flour was outlawed, so the Mill became used for animal feeds.

-In the 1920s, mining works caused the canal to dry up and the Mill became a store for cattle feed and farming poultry.
-The community of Cotton Mill lived on, but the housing was in poor condition.
-In 1964, the homes at Cotton Mill were demolished and the tenants rehoused in a new development in Nether Langwith; Fairfield Close.
-The Mill has been unoccupied since 1972 and a restaurant on the site finally closed its doors in 2005.

-Langwith Mill House was designated as a grade II listed building in 1985.
-The adjacent Mill building is not listed, although is an important building in the Conservation Area.
-The Mill has been purchased and work has begun on renovating the Mill House for residential use.
-Sympathetic renovation and development of the main Mill building would be encouraged.

-b.
-Traders

-Over time there have been several trades operating in Nether Langwith; general store, post office, blacksmiths, shoemakers, beer house, butchers, slaughterhouse, cobblers, haberdashery, wallpaper and paint, sweet shop, art shop, hairdressers.

 It is felt that more could be done to help promote a more cohesive local business community.
 Ideas include enhancing communication, information sharing and networking, as well as providing a directory of locally available services.
 This would be especially helpful to newcomers to the village and help both local businesses and those in the neighbouring area.
-This could also facilitate job opportunities, work experience and training opportunities for parishioners.
+This could also facilitate job opportunities, work experience and training opportunities for parishioners. - 9.24.
 For the majority of workers resident in the Neighbourhood Area, the lack of significant local employment opportunity means that their only option is to work away from the area, commuting increasingly greater distances to secure employment.
-In view of the rural nature of the village, 49% of residents go to work by car.
+In view of the rural nature of the village, 49% of residents go to work by car. - 9.25.
 Where there are buildings dedicated to business use in the Neighbourhood Area it is important that they are protected against being lost to other uses.
-It should be clearly demonstrated that there is little prospect of the existing building or land generating employment before allowing demolition or redevelopment.

-New employment initiatives in the right location help boost and diversify the local economy and provide more local employment opportunities.

-Overall, maintaining the rural nature of the Neighbourhood Area strongly mitigates against any larger scale business development.
+It should be clearly demonstrated that there is little prospect of the existing building or land generating employment before allowing demolition or redevelopment. - 9.26.
+New employment initiatives in the right location help boost and diversify the local economy and provide more local employment opportunities. - 9.27.
+Overall, maintaining the rural nature of the Neighbourhood Area strongly mitigates against any larger scale business development. - 9.28.
 Any new employment initiatives should be sensitive to the character of the Neighbourhood Area.
-Employment proposals would only be seen as acceptable if they avoid harmful impacts on other matters agreed to be locally important such as air quality, green spaces, traffic, parking, residential amenity, the preservation of historic/heritage assets and the local environment.
+Employment proposals would only be seen as acceptable if they avoid harmful impacts on other matters agreed to be locally important such as air quality, green spaces, traffic, parking, residential amenity, the preservation of historic/heritage assets and the local environment. - 9.29.
 There is, however, a need to recognise and support the increasing numbers of people who conduct their businesses from home.
-This Neighbourhood Plan reflects this in its proposals to provide a wider range of housing and to both support conversion of redundant commercial buildings and the development of local business premises where appropriate.
+This Neighbourhood Plan reflects this in its proposals to provide a wider range of housing and to both support conversion of redundant commercial buildings and the development of local business premises where appropriate. - 9.30.
 The Community Survey from October-November 2021 identified the importance of Superfast Broadband; support for garden offices; having meeting rooms for hire and access to serviced offices.
 A question was also asked about what new businesses would be welcome, and the responses prioritised Cottage/Home Business, followed by retail, offices and finally industrial units.
 However, the low response rate to this survey diminishes the significance of this list of priorities.

+POLICY E1: EMPLOYMENT AND COMMERCIAL DEVELOPMENT

+Proposals for employment-related commercial development including new uses and the expansion of existing employment uses will be supported where:

+- a) there is a proven need for the development in terms of a business opportunity or operational requirements; - b) in the case of existing sites, the proposed development cannot physically and reasonably be accommodated within the existing curtilage; - c) the scale of development is appropriate in the proposed location; - d) where appropriate the proposal makes efficient use of previously developed land and re-use of existing buildings; - e) the proposed use will not generate unacceptable levels of disturbance, noise, fumes, smell, or traffic; - f) the proposed use would have an appropriate level of off-road parking; and - g) the proposed use would respect and be compatible with the character of the local area and surrounding land uses.